 The QOF helps practices compare the delivery and quality of care currently provided against the achievements of previous years.
 Ultimately, the aim is to improve standards of care by assessing and benchmarking the quality-of-care patients receive.

-The implementation and subsequent removal of payment protection and the changes to QOF indicators should be considered when comparing 2022-23 QOF data with QOF data for previous years.
+The implementation, subsequent removal and reintroduction of payment protection and the changes to QOF indicators should be considered when comparing 2023-24 QOF data with QOF data for previous years.

 The sample of the output chart below shows the prevalence for some of the conditions for an individual GP practice.